-If you have a few days and happen to be in Liberia, you can hike to the top of the tallest peak in West Africa and the point where three countries converge.
+If you have a few days and happen to be in Liberia, you can hike to the tallest peak in West Africa and the point where three countries converge.
 The views over Liberia, Guinea and Cote d’Ivoire are stunning and the region’s mining history, evident every step of the way, is fascinating.
 In my opinion, climbing Mount Nimba is one of the best things to do in Liberia.

 This part of the Mt.
 Nimba massif used to be even taller before the Swedish mining company Lamco carved it up in the 60’s and 70’s.
 Back then it was the largest iron ore mining site in the world, and Liberia’s top revenue earner for a time.
 Today it’s a protected reserve where mining and hunting are prohibited, and a new project is underway to extract all the old mining machinery and sell it as scrap.
 The green grass and panoramic views into three countries contrast strikingly with the scarred topography and industrial ruins.

 Nothing in West Africa is straightforward, but in this quick guide I’ll give you some hints on how to get to Yekepa (the starting point), how to find a guide, and what to expect from your hike up Mt.
 Nimba.

 My Mount Nimba Hike